Graph Parameters, Universal Obstructions, and WQO: The parametric framework

 \subsection{Universal obstructions}

-To motivate the definition of $\cobs(\p),$ we introduce the notion of \textsl{universal obstructions} for a graph parameter.
-The idea behind universal obstructions is hidden in many results in graph theory.
-Universal obstructions will allow us to define a ``canonical'' parameter, via graph sequences, which captures the behaviour of any parameter up to asymptotic equivalence, via the exclusion of a set of parametric graphs.
-We show that for these parameters, their class obstruction exists and it is easily defined, as well as demonstrate that all parameters in the same equivalence class share the \textsl{same} class obstruction.
-We furthermore examine sufficient order-theoretic conditions that ensure the existence of universal obstructions.
+We are now in the position to describe the main obstruction notion for graph parameters of our parametric viewpoint that will allow us to express graph parameters in a ``canonical obstructing'' form, via the exclusion of a set of parametric graphs.
+We furthermore examine sufficient order theoretic conditions that ensure the existence of universal obstructions.
 We also introduce the notion of \textsl{parametric obstruction} for a graph parameter, which is a variant of its class obstruction.

-We first introduce the definition of a $≤$-universal obstruction for a graph parameter.
+We first introduce the definition of a $\leqslant$-universal obstruction for a graph parameter.